Important information

 Go to Top

-Equipment and travel
+Equipment and travel for placement

 Your student placement provider will typically provide you (at no cost) with protective garments for hygiene and infection control for use during the student placement.